 My Korean co-teachers and colleagues were curious about this waygukin (foreigner).
-The first item on our work agenda was a 1-2 day outing where work was not discussed, so much as the answers to these questions: 1) Are you married?
+The first item on our work agenda was a half-day outing where I had to answer the following questions: 1) Are you married?
 2) What is your blood type?
 3) How old are you?
 4) Do you like kimchi?
 5) How much can you drink?
 It’s not that Koreans are nosy; they are curious about how to “address” you in daily interactions.

 “M.T.” also works for Koreans when in a new environment.
 There’s M.T. scheduled before any classwork for freshmen new to a university.
 I found that it’s much easier to interact with new colleagues and friends after drinking copious amounts of soju, and telling funny stories about a shared experience.

 Have you ever felt bad for a busy waitress — and hated to bother her?
 Ever felt like your server was ignoring you?
 Korea has found the ultimate solution: the yo-chul or “bing-bong” button, a term based on the sound you hear when you press it.
 Just press the button found at the end of your table.
-The server will come to your call and ask how s/he can help you.
-It’s also more polite than yelling the Korean equivalent of Yo-gi-oh! (“Come here!”) or the French version of Garcon! (“Boy!”), and it’s an efficient way to get in, eat your food, ask for the bill, and leave.
+The server will come to your call and ask how they can help you.
+It’s also more polite than yelling Yo-gi-oh! (“Come here!”) or the French version, Garcon! (“Boy!”), and it’s an efficient way to get in, eat your food, ask for the bill, and leave.
 We truly missed these buttons once we came back to America and had to “flag down” servers.

 Similar to Sweden’s nummerlapp (numbering system), Koreans take a number for service at government offices, banking, hospitals, and even at the movies.
 It makes mundane local errands a lot more efficient – particularly if you’re going to the immigration office for your Alien Registration Card (ARC), which acts as your foreigner identification card.